A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Conclusions

 The standard Nystr\"{o}m discretisation uses, in our framework, the same discretisation for the force and the quadrature.
-The present approach shows that if the quadrature discretisation is kept the same but the force discretisation is made twice as coarse, the results are substantially \emph{more} accurate.
-Making the force discretisation twice as coarse means that the number of degrees of freedom is at least halved.
-The matrix assembly cost is therefore at least halved, and the linear solver cost is reduced by a factor of at least eight (for a direct solver).
+The present approach shows that this choice much less reliably produces accurate results than if the quadrature discretisation is kept the same but the force discretisation is made twice as coarse.
+Making the force discretisation twice as coarse means that the number of degrees of freedom is at least halved (more typically reduced by a factor of four).
+The matrix assembly cost is therefore reduced by a factor of at least four, and the linear solver cost is reduced by a factor of at least eight (for a direct solver).
 Our practical results suggest a cost reduction of over 10 times may be typical.
 This reduction in cost means that more complex problems can be solved with a given computational resource -- a useful facet, particularly within biological and biophysical fluid dynamics.
 The code implementation described in this paper makes use primarily of basic linear algebra operations rather than serial for-loops, and therefore can be accelerated through built-in software and hardware parallelisation of these operations.
 It will be of interest to explore how the algorithm scales on multicore or GPU hardware.

 The nearest-neighbour approach still has limitations, particularly if compared with boundary element methods -- which may involve higher order force discretisation and adaptive quadrature, and accelerations such as the fast multipole method.
 However, the nearest-neighbour approach is very simple to implement, requiring only a small modification of the standard regularized stokeslet approach, and not requiring true mesh generation.
 It may be valuable to explore further whether adaptivity or fast multipole implementations can be introduced without excessively complicating the algorithm.
 Finally, we do not yet have theoretical results which definitively prove the improved efficiency and accuracy of the method.
 Nevertheless, for practical purposes, carrying out a sequence of discretisations with \(h_f\approx 4h_q\) alongside a sequence with \(h_f\approx 2h_q\) will establish convergence empirically.